todorovboris/Contact-Form/README.md

 ### Instalation and running

-- Instalation requires installed nodejs
+- Installation requires installed nodejs
 - Download the project locally
 - From the terminal navigate to the folder of the project, install the packages and start the project: